 With this simple flow, you will copy Salesforce events right to Microsoft Calendar.
 As a result, your teammates will receive Teams and Outlook notifications about the new upcoming event.
 Whit this flow your colleagues from the Product Development department will be prepared for the upcoming demo presentation.
 Another scenario is to set up a meeting for all sales teams to discuss a sales strategy for a new key Prospect created in Salesforce.

-Improve collaboration and automate team creation with Power Automate for Teams and Salesforce
+Automate team creation with Power Automate and Salesforce

 Now, let’s discuss how you can optimize and streamline your sales process.
 With Power Automate you can automatically create records in Salesforce when something happens in your Teams environment.
 Sounds great?
 Then try to build the following flows to avoid manual tasks and stay focused on more important goals.

 1. Create Salesforce leads from Excel Tab in Teams

 Suppose you have an Excel spreadsheet where your marketing managers add new leads generated from the website chatbot.
 And they are working on documents in real-time right in Microsoft Teams.